Stocks mostly rise but Nasdaq falls; dollar backs off 2-week high

-The Dow hit a record high and the S&P 500 ended up slightly, supported by gains in energy and other economically sensitive sectors including materials (.SPLRCM) and financials (.SPSY).
-The S&P 500 energy index (.SPNY) ended up 3.3%. read more
+The Dow hit a record high and the S&P 500 ended up slightly, supported by gains in energy and other economically sensitive sectors including materials and financials.
+The S&P 500 energy index ended up 3.3%.

 Investors were positioning themselves ahead of Friday’s U.S. monthly jobs report, expected to show that nonfarm payrolls increased by 978,000 jobs last month.